-Modeling of wind and wake flows within wind farms is challenging and since decades an active field of research.
-In addition to affecting the power production, wake turbulence also impacts the loading of the turbines (Nejad et al., 2022).
+- 40 and an increase of the turbulence intensity (Porté-Agel et al., 2020; Pettas et al., 2021).
+Wind blockage by neighbouring farms and the wind farm itself may also reduce the inflow speed and deflect the inflow direction (Porté-Agel et al., 2020; Bleeg et al., 2018; Strickland et al., 2022).
+Also the proximity of coast lines can exert a significant influence on the wind characteristics, primarily attributable to differences in roughness and heat capacity between sea and land (Van Der Laan et al., 2017). - Modeling wind and wake flows within wind farms is challenging and since decades an active field of research.
+In addition to affecting power production, wake turbulence also impacts the loading of the turbines (Nejad et al., 2022).
 A wide range of different models have been developed.
 Based on the amount of detail they capture, they can be classified in three classes: low fidelity, medium fidelity and high fidelity models.
 Each of these types of models have some advantages and drawbacks.
 Low fidelity models describe only the dominant wake characteristics and are mostly limited to steady state simulations and homogeneous 2D wind inflows.
-These models are usually relatively fast (order of seconds on personal computer (PC) for a steady state simulation), but need tuning of some hyper-parameters and have a lower accuracy (Jensen Park model (Jensen, 1983), FLOw Redirection and Induction in Steady State (FLORIS) (NREL, b), curled wake model (Martínez-Tossas et al., 2019, 2021) and TurbOPark (Nygaard et al., 2020)).
+These models are usually relatively fast (order of seconds on PC for a steady state simulation), - 50 but need tuning of some hyper-parameters and have a lower accuracy (Jensen Park model (Jensen, 1983), FLOw Redirection and Induction in Steady State (FLORIS) (NREL, b), curled wake model (Martínez-Tossas et al., 2019, 2021) and TurbOPark (Nygaard et al., 2020)).
 In recent years, some further developments have made it possible to model also some heterogeneous and dynamic environmental conditions (e.g. FLORIDyn (Gebraad and Van Wingerden, 2014; Becker et al., 2022), UFloris (Foloppe et al., 2022)).
-At the other side of the spectrum, high fidelity models, based on the 3D Navier-Stokes equations, describe flows in high detail.
+At the other side of the spectrum, high fidelity models, based on the 3D Navier-Stokes equations, - 55 describe flows in high detail.
 Large-eddy simulations (LES) resolve these equations on a coarse mesh and approximate smaller scale eddies with subgrid models (Sanderse et al., 2011).
 The main drawback of this type of models is the high computing load (order of days on a computing cluster).
-Some examples of high fidelity simulators are SOWFA

-(NREL, c), PALM (University of Hannover) and SP-Wind (Sood et al., 2022).
+Some examples of high fidelity simulators are SOWFA (NREL, c), PALM (University of Hannover) and SP-Wind (Sood et al., 2022).
 Finally, medium fidelity models (such as DWM (Larsen and Bingoel, 2007), FAST.Farm (NREL, a), WakeFarm (Schepers, 1998)) are based on simplifications of the Navier-Stokes equations.
+Despite, the simulation of the farm power controller.

-Despite, the simplifications, the computing time for medium fidelity models remains significant (order of minutes on PC) (Boersma et al., 2017).
+60 simplifications, the computing time for medium fidelity models remains significant (order of minutes on PC) (Boersma et al., 2017).